-Article 1 General Rules.
-After a touchdown, the scoring team is awarded a Try in an attempt to score one or two additional points during one scrimmage down.
+ARTICLE 1.
+GENERAL RULES.
+After a touchdown, a Try is an opportunity for either team to score one or two additional points during one scrimmage down.

 The Try begins when the Referee sounds the whistle for play to start.
-The spot of the snap shall be:
+The team that scored the touchdown shall put the ball in play:

-- a) anywhere on or between the inbound lines, and - b) two yards from the defensive team's goal line.
+- (a) anywhere on or between the inbound lines - (b) 15 yards from the defensive team's goal line for a Try-kick - (c) two yards from the defensive team's goal line for a Try by pass or run

-Note 1: All general rules for fourth-down fumbles apply to the Try (See 8-7-5).

-Note 2: The Game Clock will not run during the Try.

-Note 3: If the ball has been declared ready for play by the Referee, and the offensive team wants to change the location of the ball, they can do so by calling a timeout.

-Note 4: See 9-1-3 for restriction applicable to Team B formation at the snap.

-Note 5: See 16-1-1 for exception when a touchdown is scored in an overtime period.
+- (1) A team's choice is not final and is subject to change following a team timeout or accepted penalty - (2) All general rules for fumbles after the two-minute warning apply to the Try (See 8-7-6) - (3) The Game Clock will not run during the Try - (4) If the ball has been declared ready for play by the Referee, and the offensive team wants to change the location of the ball, they can do so by calling a timeout - (5) See 9-1-3 for restriction applicable to Team B formation at the snap - (6) See 16-1-3-a for exception when a touchdown is scored in an overtime period

-RESULTS OF A TRY
+ARTICLE 2.
+RESULTS OF A TRY.
+During a Try, the following shall apply:

-- Article 2 Results of a Try.
-During a Try, the following shall apply: - a) If a kick results in a field goal by the offense, one point is awarded.
+- (a) If a kick results in a field goal by the offense, one point is awarded.
 An artificial or manufactured tee shall not be permitted to assist in the execution of a Try-kick.
-(The conditions of 11-4-1 must be met.)
-The ball is dead as soon as it becomes evident that the kick has failed. - b) If a Try results in a touchdown by the offense, two points are awarded.
-If a touchdown is not scored, the Try is over at the end of the play. - c) If the defense gains possession, the ball is dead immediately.
-The defensive team cannot score during a Try. - d) If there is no kick, and the Try results in what would ordinarily be a safety against the defense, one point is awarded to the offensive team. - e) If any play results in a touchback, the Try is unsuccessful, and there shall be no replay.
+(The conditions of 11-4-1 must be met.) - (b) If a Try results in a touchdown by either team, two points are awarded. - (c) If the Try results in what would ordinarily be a safety against either team, one point is awarded to the opponent. - (d) If any play results in a touchback, the Try is unsuccessful, and there shall be no replay. - (e) The Try ends when: - (1) either team scores - (2) the ball is dead by rule - (3) a fumble by either team is recovered by a teammate of the fumbling player